 Residential Department and Team

-Smoky Mountain Children's Home is a community consisting of four primary teams known as caregivers, case management, the leadership team and administrators, and Alpha.
+Smoky Mountain Children's Home is a community consisting of four primary teams known as caregivers, case management, the leadership and management team, and Alpha.
 Below is a priority statement and description of the positions in each category.

 Caregivers consists of house parents, assessment caregivers, caregiver specialist, and the night staff team who work collectively to provide 24/7 supervision, daily interventions, education and re-direction, behavior modification, and mentor sessions.
 Caregivers are supervised by the Campus Lead, Night Staff Supervisor, Caregiver Specialist, and Treatment Team Assistant.

 The priority statement of this group is to provide a healing atmosphere through trauma informed care creating a lasting positive impact on the youth’s physical, emotional, cognitive, social, and spiritual person with healthy relationship and positive reinforcement.